contour-terminal/contour/README.md

 **IMPORTANT: THIS PROJECT IS IN BETA STAGE & ACTIVE DEVELOPMENT**

-`contour` is a modern and actually fast virtual terminal emulator, for everyday use.
+`contour` is a modern and actually fast, modal, virtual terminal emulator, for everyday use.
 It is aiming for power users with a modern feature mindset.

 ## Features